seantywork/lgtm-rsvp/README.md

 ```

-6. If you choose to use Oauth2, you also need to create oauth.json file,
+6. You also need to create oauth.json file, even if you choose not to use Oauth2

 Google how to get it.